Ito-Wentzell-Lions formula for measure dependent random fields under full and conditional measure flows: Introduction

+Lastly, our work can be extended in several directions to include anticipative processes \cite{ocone1989generalized}, general semimartingale dynamics \cite{talbi2021dynamic,guo2020s}, path dependent functionals in combination with functional It\^o calculus \cite{cont2013functional}, or extensions to $K$-forms for SPDEs in fluid dynamics \cite{de2019implications}.

-From a methodological point of view we combine two techniques, the projection over empirical measures approach of \cites{chassagneux2014classical,CarmonaDelarue2017book1} which have the benefit of yielding lower regularity requirements from the underlying stochastic vector field associated coefficients and Taylor-like expansions arguments in the vein of \cite{buckdahn2017mean}.
+\textit{Methodological perspective: from It\^o-Lions and It\^o-Wenzell to It\^o-Wenzell-Lions.} Our proofs combine two techniques, the projection over empirical measures approach of \cites{chassagneux2014classical,CarmonaDelarue2017book1}, which have the benefit of yielding lower regularity requirements on the underlying coefficients and Taylor-like expansion arguments in the vein of \cite{kunita1981some} -- we argue next that this is the suitable methodology for this result.

-The usefulness of such formulae is evident from current open problems of restoration of uniqueness/existence via perturbation methods in the approximation of McKean-Vlasov SDEs or construction of strong solutions for them.
-Additionally, in \cite{LackerZariphopoulou2017} the authors leave open the question of the master equation for the mean-field equilibria of agents with different types, such results would require a version of the It\^o Wentzell formula we present.
+The chain rule in the measure component first appears in \cite{buckdahn2017mean} making use of the telescopic summation technique and building on a strong assumption of a second order Fr\'echet differentiability of the lifting map.
+To overcome the requirement of a second Fr\'echet derivative and reduce it to just first order Fr\'echet derivative (in fact the so-called \emph{Partial-$\cC^2$} regularity) for full measure case, the approach of empirical projection was introduced \cite{chassagneux2014classical,CarmonaDelarue2017book1,CarmonaDelarue2017book2}: this is the approach we follow.
+In \cite{cardaliaguet2019master} the It\^o-Wentzell-Lions formula is shown under the constant diffusion of the random field.
+The authors follow the semi-group approach and require the existence of the density.

+Recently, \cite{guo2020s} introduced the use of cylindrical polynomials approximation to build a measure chain rule for the measure flow of semimartingales, i.e., an It\^o-Lions formula for semimartingales.
+Finally, \cite{talbi2021dynamic} shows an It\^o-Lions formula for semimartingales with jumps (the exact same result of \cite{guo2020s}) but using the mechanisms of \cite{buckdahn2017mean}.
+Concretely, they make use of a telescopic summation technique building on the functional linear derivative instead of the Lions one.
+This approach relies on the assumptions of growth and boundedness of the functional linear derivative and its partial derivative with respect to new spatial variable.
+For both \cite{guo2020s,talbi2021dynamic} the conditional measure flow case is left unaddressed.

+We already argued that neither the proof techniques of \cite{cardaliaguet2019master} or \cite{buckdahn2017mean} are appropriate as proofs for our results.
+The former requires constant diffusion coefficients to ensure existence of densities while the latter requires higher Fr\'echet regularity than needed.
+Hence the reason we follow \cite{chassagneux2014classical,CarmonaDelarue2017book1,CarmonaDelarue2017book2}.
+Two recent works \cite{guo2020s,talbi2021dynamic}, posterior to ours, use new techniques to prove the It\^o-Lions formula for general semimartingales (\textit{for deterministic fields}) --- it is not clear if those techniques can be adapted to prove the It\^o-Wentzell-Lions formulae we present in this manuscript under the same minimal regularity constraints we impose.
+The difficulty stems from our use of random fields while in \cite{guo2020s,talbi2021dynamic} the fields are deterministic.